-Fine Art Programme; Lecturer, MA Art and Science.
+Fine Art Programme; Pathway Leader, MA Art and Science.

-I am a Lecturer on the MA Art and Science course.
+I am Pathway Leader on the MA Art and Science course.
 As an artist, my practice embraces biological systems and imaging technologies, often working in collaboration with scientists, artists and organisms.

 My research projects include microbial portraiture, cellular wallpapers, performing cuttlefish and slime mould installations.
 Public commissions include Proto… Meta… Intra… (Postgraduate Medical Institute at Anglia Ruskin, 2012), Flow (Cancer Day Unit, Guy’s Hospital London, BBH Award for Best Use of Visual Art in Healthcare, 2011), Small Worlds (The Museum of the History of Science, Oxford University, 2007), and The Other Flower Show (Victoria & Albert Museum, 2004).
 My work regularly features in international and national exhibitions including the Science Museum, Wellcome Collection, Kunst Museum Ahlen, and Observatory New York.